St Joseph's School - A Catholic Voluntary Academy

 Intent Statement - Art and Design

 At St Joseph’s we are artists, we want our children to develop a love for art, craft and design!
 We want them to have boundless limits to what their ambitions are and to grow up wanting to become book illustrators, costume designers, conservators, curators, architects or web designers.
 Our Art curriculum is designed to engage, encourage and challenge pupils, whilst providing them with the knowledge and skills to be able to experiment, design and create their own works of art.
-Through the Commando Joe curriculum, we link artists to our topic themes and cover the objectives of the National Curriculum thoroughly at each key stage as can be seen below on our subject progression tracking document below.
+Through the Commando Joe curriculum, we link artists to our topic themes and cover the objectives of the National Curriculum thoroughly at each key stage, as can be seen on our whole school topic tracker document.

 Implementation Statement - Art and Design